fgtclb/academic-persons/Documentation/Index.rst

 ----

-This extension adds an academic person database to TYPO3.
+This TYPO3 extension adds a personal database to TYPO3, with requirements that are usually used for colleges, universities or public institutions.

-Records can be created, edit and displayed in the frontend.
-There is a list and a detail view for the frontend .
+The profile data records can be automatically created and linked in conjunction with the LDAP extension on the basis of FE user data records.
+The data can be enriched with data via separate HiS-in-One synchronization.
+Data records can be created, edited and displayed in the front end and in different display modes.

 ----